 An entity with a name in the Clearinghouse Model could be allowed to register that name if it committed to prevent confusion with the corresponding IGO/INGO name.

-Impact of Proposed Recommendations

-Given that the WG is still considering the above options and therefore has not determined a final set of proposed recommendations, the WG is not in a position to provide a statement on the possible economic impact the recommendations would have, or the impact on other areas such as competition, operations, privacy and other rights, scalability and feasibility.
-The WG will provide an impact statement in the Final Report.

 Community Input

 Request for input from GNSO Stakeholder Groups and Constituencies

 As required by the GNSO PDP Manual, a request for input was sent to all GNSO Stakeholder Groups and Constituencies at the end of January 2013.
 Contributions were received from the Non-Commercial Stakeholder Group, Registries Stakeholder Group and Internet Service Providers and Connectivity Constituency.
 Complete responses can be found at the IGO-INGO WIKI page: https://community.icann.org/pages/viewpage.action?pageId=40175441